All ofthe Following Contain Amino Acids Except: A Closer Look at Common Misconceptions

 What Are Amino Acids, and Why Do They Matter?

 Before identifying what does not contain amino acids, it’s essential to define what they are.
 Amino acids are organic compounds composed of a central carbon atom bonded to an amino group (-NH₂), a carboxyl group (-COOH), a hydrogen atom, and a variable side chain (R group).
-Because of that, these molecules link together via peptide bonds to form proteins, which perform countless functions in the body, from structural support to enzymatic activity.
+These molecules link together via peptide bonds to form proteins, which perform countless functions in the body, from structural support to enzymatic activity.
 There are 20 standard amino acids, each with unique properties that determine their role in biological systems.

 1. Carbohydrates: Energy Sources Without Amino Acids

 Even in complex carbohydrates like glycogen or chitin, amino acids are absent.
+Glycogen stores energy in animal cells, while chitin provides structural rigidity in insect exoskeletons and fungal cell walls.
 Both are purely carbohydrate-based, with no amino acid components.
-Glycogen stores energy in animal cells, while chitin provides structural rigidity in insect exoskeletons and fungal cell walls.
 This distinction is critical for dietary planning, as carbohydrates provide energy without contributing to protein synthesis.

 2. Nucleic Acids: The Genetic Code Without Amino Acids